Bio Mechanical/Sports Injuries

 This is a condition that is becoming more and more common.
 The patient presents with a tender pain under the ball of the heel near the mid line of the body.
 Usually worse straight after rest.
 The pain lasts a few minutes and then returns later after activity.
 The pain can eventually progress towards the toes if left untreated.
 Here at the tender area of the heel, many of the structures under the foot attach into a bony prominence called the medial calcaneal tuberosity.
 Any condition causing the foot to stretch underneath such as increased body weight, leg length discrepancies (possibly caused through knee or hip surgery), sudden increase in exercise or ‘dropped arches’, can give rise to this condition.

 It is essential that a good history is taken to ascertain the cause.
 Treatment will then be a combination of ice or heat therapies, stretching exercises, supports in shoes (orthotics) and sometimes anti-inflammatories.
 Treatment must be sort quickly if this condition is suspected.
 It is not easily treated and we often see patients in the chronic state.
+If you suffer with chronic pain we can also treat it with our Shockwave Therapy.

 If left untreated, steroid injections may be the suggested treatment.
 This can be carried out in the clinic quite easily and often gives immediate relief.
 However, the cause must be rectified otherwise the condition will reoccur.